COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Rio Secreto Mexico

-As a bona fide explorer (with helmet head lamp and all), you will navigate through waist-deep water and dimly lit pathways leading to cenotes.These crystalline pools were once considered sacred grounds by the ancient Maya.
-Sacrificial artifacts dating back to over 10000 years ago are still being discovered to this day.
+As a bona fide explorer (with helmet headlamp and all), you will navigate through waist-deep water and dimly lit pathways leading to cenotes.These crystalline pools were once considered sacred by the ancient Maya.
+Sacrificial artifacts dating back 10000 years are still being discovered to this day.

 One of the many things we love about Rio Secreto is the company’s dedication to the environment.
 All of the guides are passionate and educated in the science behind this natural phenomenon.
-As your hosts for the day, they are committed to keeping you safe, fascinated and entertained.
+That is to say, they are committed to keeping you safe, fascinated and entertained.

-The tour groups are small so most of the time, it feels as though you have the whole park to yourself.
+Best of all, the tour groups are small giving you the sense that you have the whole park to yourself.
 All you need to bring is your swimsuit; life jackets, wetsuits, towels, and lunch are provided.
 This unforgettable trip beneath the surface of the earth really does seem out of this world.

 Note: Recommended for ages 4 and up.